 It was so amazing to watch him open up and learn more about himself.
 Getting to know kids and teens who are struggling with their mental health, teaching them about resilience, and seeing how they grow during our time together is unbelievably fulfilling.

-Youth Peer Support Services (YPSS) helps children and teens maintain wellness and recovery.
-Youth who participate in this program are paired with a Peer Support Specialist who also experienced mental health challenges while in the youth services system.
-This specialist assists youth in understanding aspects of recovery and resiliency, and how to apply these skills to achieve life goals.
+Peer Support Services (PSS) helps individuals aged 9-59 maintain wellness and recovery.
+Individuals who participate in this program are paired with a Peer Support Specialist who has also experienced mental health challenges.
+This Specialist assists individuals in understanding aspects of recovery and resiliency, and how to apply these skills to achieve life goals.
 Along with individual direct support, participants also have the opportunity to participate in Peer Support Groups.